-The Roux-en-Y gastric bypass (RYGB), once the most popular procedure, is now the second most commonly performed bariatric procedure in the US behind the sleeve gastrectomy.
+The Roux-en-Y gastric bypass (RYGB), once the most popular procedure, is now the second most commonly performed bariatric procedure in the U.S. behind the sleeve gastrectomy.
 While still considered to be the “gold standard” for surgical weight loss, it is not immune to failure, particularly in the super obese category (BMI≥50).
-This failure rate can be as high as 40 to 60 percent, depending on how failure is defined.
+Research shows that up to 30% of patients are unable to lose weight or experience weight regain after this procedure.
+(1)

 Am I a Candidate for Gastric Bypass Revision?